juliacygong/E155-final-project/README.md

         - main.c

 ## Proposal
-- The proposal of this project can be found in the proposal folder
+The proposal of this project can be found in the proposal folder, or in this [website](https://georgiatai.github.io/E155-final-project/).